 Who is Considered a Squatter in North Dakota?

 A squatter is someone who occupies a foreclosed, abandoned, or unoccupied building or area of land without lawful permission.
 This means that the person doesn’t rent or own the property.
-Even so, squatting is actually legal in the United States and more common than you’d think.
+Even so, squatting is common in the United States.

 Isn’t that Trespassing?